smallsaucepan/marching-squares/README.md

   [18, 13, 10, 9, 10, 13, 18],
 ];

-const bands = isoBands(data, lowerBounds, bandWidths);
+const bands = isoBands(data, thresholds, bandwidths);
 ```

-The return value, `bands`, is an array of an array of closed polygons which includes all the points of the grid meeting the criteria.
+The return value, `bands`, is an array of arrays of closed polygons which includes all the points of the grid meeting the criteria.

 You can find more examples in the [example/](example/) directory.